-- 203. (1) (a) Questions for oral reply must be taken immediately after interpellations on Thursdays. - (b) Any unused portions of the times allotted for interpellations must be used for replies to questions, irrespective of the actual number of interpellations appearing on the Order Paper for that sitting. - (c) Four supplementary questions may be allowed per question. - (d) A supplementary question must relate to the original question or to the reply.
+- 203. (1) (a) Questions for oral reply must be taken immediately after interpellations on Thursdays. - (b) Any unused portions of the times allotted for interpellations must be used for replies to questions, irrespective of the actual number of interpellations appearing on the Order Paper for that sitting.

-- (2) The time allotted for questions is sixty minutes. - (3) Replies to questions for oral reply that have not been dealt with on expiration of the time allotted must be handed to the Secretary for inclusion in Hansard.
+- (c) A maximum of four supplementary questions shall be allowed per question. - (d) A supplementary question must relate to the original question or to the reply. - (2) The time allotted for questions is sixty minutes. - (3) Replies to questions for oral reply that have not been dealt with on expiration of the time allotted must be handed to the Secretary for inclusion in Hansard.